oguzcanbudumlu/AlienShooterGame/README.md

 In this phase, we created another server for multiplayer game.
 After players completed first 3 level of the game, they connect to this server and play the game in multiplayer mode.
 This server just provides communication between players and acts a referee, which determines who has won the game.

-WAR file of this server can be found in executables folder:
+JAR file of this server can be found in executables folder:
 ```
 cd executables
 java -jar matchmaking-server.jar